About Chip Carter

 This year’s version also features the world debut of Cyrus Carter (he’s the tiny one — doesn’t know the words yet, but he’s adorable).

 Chip also released another great Georgia tune earlier this year, Sweet Vidalia.
 It’s not about onions – it’s about the town, the place, the people and the spirit.
+More to come, and be sure to listen to Chip’s other songs in the music player on this page.
+And share it with your friends!

 It’s only natural that Chip would write and sing about the South – he was born in Newnan, GA, in the same old red brick hospital as Alan Jackson (but a few years later!).